AratorRL/SciencePlugin/README.md

 - Bunch of setters and getters

 # Preparation
 - Compile with Visual studio, using the BakkesMod SDK.
-Note: replace `wrapperstructs.h` in that SDK with the `BakkesModSDK/wrapperstructs.h` in this repo (it has some small additions).
 - Place the dll in `Binaries\Win32\bakkesmod\plugins` (within the RL installation folder).
 - To use the in-game settings menu (F2) for this plugin, the plugin should load on start-up of the game.
 For this, add a line with `plugin load scienceplugin` to `Binaries\Win32\bakkesmod\cfg\plugins.cfg`.
 - For the input override to work, add an empty file called `debug.txt` to `Binaries\Win32\bakkesmod`.